Federal Inmates of U.S. Penitentiary Alcatraz.

-Having a job on Alcatraz was a privilege earned.
+For a prisoner, having a job on Alcatraz was a hard-earned privilege.
 And so was recreation.
 What did inmates do in their spare time?
 Read about their favorite sport while residing on the Rock.

 Ask any prison guard and they'll tell you keeping an inmate busy helps them stay out of trouble.
 But trouble still found many an inmate while on the Rock.
 Read about the man who tried to kill Alphonse Capone.

 How many inmates do you know of that spent their sentences educating themselves about new equality laws in order to resist unfair prison practices?
 Read about the activist and deemed "troublemaker's" fight to end segregation in the prison system from behind bars.

 American Indian Inmates of the U.S. Army on the Rock.